TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 .. _recommended-reading:

-Further recommended reading
+Further reading
 ===========================

 In order to efficiently contribute to the TYPO3 core, you should familiarize yourself with its basic concepts.
-Helpful reading for this is the following:
+Helpful reading for this can be found here:

 * :ref:`TYPO3 Core API <t3coreapi:start>`